conda-forge/cfep/cfep-05.md

 Currently this level of functionality is not possible with conda while maintaining the stability of environment we currently provide.
 This CFEP proposes and initial step toward supporting dev/rc releases.
-As we explore this functinality more we can re-evaluate the user and maintainer expreience and how best to provide this functionality.
+As we explore this functionality more we can re-evaluate the user and maintainer experience and how to best provide this functionality.

 ## FAQ